 Q. My rent is due by the 1st of the month, can assistance be provided to my landlord that fast?

 A. Once an application is determined eligible, rental assistance will be provided directly to the landlord or property owner to whom it is due as soon as possible.
 Landlords and property owners should generally expect to receive the rent payment from the program sometime during the month it is due, but depending on the date of application, length of time until receipt of funds will vary.

 Q. I applied to the Arizona Department of Housing for assistance.
 Why am I being contacted by a Community Action Agency to discuss my application?

 A. The Community Action Agencies are contracted with the Arizona Department of Housing to deliver this program.

-A. No. According to Executive Order 2020-14 an eviction action order (the execution of a writ of restitution) may be delayed due to specific incidences of medical and financial hardship related to COVID-19.
+A. No. According to Executive Order 2020-49 an eviction action order (the execution of a writ of restitution) may be delayed due to specific incidences of financial hardship related to COVID-19.
+In order to be eligible under this Order, a tenant must provide proof of their completed application for rental assistance, request a payment plan with their landlord or property owners, and provide documentation proving the reason for their financial hardship.
 This Executive Order does not relieve any renter of their obligation to pay rent.
 Renters should do everything they can to pay their rent on time so that they are not past due.

 Q. Do I have to tell my landlord I am applying for assistance?

-A. Renters are strongly encouraged to communicate their inability to pay any or all of their rent to their landlord as soon as they know that to be the case.
+A. Yes, renters should communicate their inability to pay any or all of their rent to their landlord as soon as they know that to be the case.
 It is in a renter’s best interest to let their landlord know as soon as possible their situation and that they are applying for assistance.
 Once an application has been submitted the renter will be provided with a letter they can provide to their landlord that verifies an application has been submitted.